goosej5797/NodeJSServer/README.md

 # Readme
-## RULES:
+## Usage:
 Modified so that the server requires an intial folder to read the file.
 So the URL must be typed as such
 -- localhost:8000/home/index.html -- for a file that is
 contained in the home folder.

 ## API Calls:
 Call the api by redirecting to an address that